New York's Ukrainian Community Praying For Peace As Reports Of Russian Invasion In Ukraine Ramp Up

 “In the East Village, you know, it’s a big Ukrainian population,” he said.
 “So it’s kind of nerve-wracking.”

-Bishop Paul Chomnycky, of the Ukrainan Catholic Diocese, was in the Ukraine last summer.
-He says he prays for peace in the region every single day.READ MORE: Police Seek Suspects In Pair Of Cell Phone Robberies In Harlem
+Bishop Paul Chomnycky, of the Ukrainan Catholic Diocese, was in Ukraine last summer.
+He says he prays for peace in the region every single day.READ MORE: Police Questioning Person Of Interest Following Bronx Double-Fatal Shooting

 “They are defending their homeland against aggressor, and so of course, even we as Americans would do the same thing,” he said.

-Note: Editor’s note: This story was first published Feb.
-12.